Last night, the neighborhood owls were going crazy

 could still break either way

 I can’t allow you to go off the record.
-Your silence shall serve as material witness.
+Your silence will serve as material witness.
 Your dramatic gestures will be held in your favor.

 Mistaking lightning bugs for shooting stars